-"God forbid that I should glory, save in the cross of our Lord Jesus Christ."-GAL. vi.
-14.
+"God forbid that I should glory, save in the cross of our Lord Jesus Christ."

+READER.

-WHAT do we think and feel about the cross of Christ?
-We live in a Christian land.
-We probably attend the worship of a Christian church.
-We have, most of us, been baptized in the name of Christ.
-We profess and call ourselves Christians.
-All this is well: it is more than can be said of millions in the world.
-But what do we think and feel about the cross of Christ?
+What do you think and feel about the cross of Christ?
+You live in a Christian land.
+You probably attend the worship of a Christian Church.
+You have perhaps been baptized in the name of Christ.
+You profess and call yourself a Christian.
+All this is well.
+It is more than can be said of millions in the world.
+But all this is no answer to my question, "What do you think and feel about the cross of Christ?"

-I want to examine what one of the greatest Christians that ever lived thought of the cross of Christ.
-He has written down his opinion: he has given his judgment in words that cannot be mistaken.
+I want to tell you what the greatest Christian that ever lived thought of the cross of Christ.
+He has written down his opinion.
+He has given his judgment in words that cannot be mistaken.
 The man I mean is the Apostle Paul.
 The place where you will find his opinion, is in the letter which the Holy Ghost inspired him to write to the Galatians.
-The words in which his judgment is set down, are these,-"God forbid that I should glory, save in the cross of our Lord Jesus Christ."
+And the words in which his judgment is set down, are these, "God forbid that I should glory, save in the cross of our Lord Jesus Christ."

 Now what did Paul mean by saying this?
-He meant to declare strongly, that he trusted in nothing but "Jesus Christ crucified" for the pardon of his sins and the salvation of his soul.
-Let others, if they would, look elsewhere for salvation; let others, if they were so disposed, trust in other things for pardon and peace: for his part the apostle was determined to rest on nothing, lean on nothing, build his hope on nothing, place confidence in nothing, glory in nothing, except "the cross of Jesus Christ."
+He meant to declare strongly, that he trusted in nothing but Jesus Christ crucified for the pardon of his sins and the salvation of his soul.
+Let others, if they would, look elsewhere for salvation.
+Let others, if they were so disposed, trust in other things for pardon and peace.
+For his part the apostle determined to rest on nothing, lean on nothing, build his hope on nothing, place confidence in nothing, glory in nothing, except the "cross of Jesus Christ."

-I wish to say something about "the cross" to the readers of this volume.
-Believe me, the subject is one of the deepest importance.
+Reader, let me talk to you about this subject.
+Believe me it is one of the deepest importance.
 This is no mere question of controversy.
-It is not one of those points on which men may agree to differ, and feel that differences will not shut them out of heaven.
+This is not one of those points on which men may agree to differ, and feel that differences will not shut them out of heaven.
 A man must be right on this subject, or he is lost for ever.
-Heaven or hell, happiness or misery, life or death, blessing or cursing in the last day,-all hinges on the answer to this question: "What do YOU think about the cross of Christ?"
+Heaven or hell, happiness or misery, life or death, blessing or cursing in the last day,-all hinges on the answer to this question, "What do you think about the cross of Christ?"